 Barcelona at Night

 Stay in the historic center of Barcelona for the evening and see the sights under the glow of streetlamps.
-For dinner, indulge in classic Catalonian cuisine, feast on seafood paella or get an introduction to the region’s famous tapas.
+For dinner, indulge in classic Catalonian cuisine, feast on seafood paella or get an introduction to Barcelona’s famous tapas.

-Top Tip: Join the wildly popular evening Tapas Tour that includes a guided walk through La Rambla, the Gothic Quarter and the La Boqueria Food Market.
+Top Tip: Join the wildly popular evening Barcelona Tapas Tour that includes a guided walk through La Rambla, the Gothic Quarter and La Boqueria Food Market.
 Find out more!

 Day 2: Barcelona History, Nature and Art

-On Day 2 of your 3 Days in Barcelona Itinerary, travel to the south side of the city to the Sants-Montjuic District for a full dose of history, nature and art.
+On Day 2 of your 3 Days in Barcelona Itinerary, travel to the Sants-Montjuic neighborhood for a full dose of history, nature and art.

 Montjuic Sights